j4kim/SVGtarien/README.md

 ### Built-in functions

-There is a few functions you may need to use :
+There is a few provided functions you may need to use :
 * Trigonometric functions : `sin`, `cos`, `tan` takes a radian angle as parameter
 * Conversion : `s` for string and `i` for integer (by default, all numbers are float)
 * Pseudo-random numbers generator : `rand` accept 0, 1 or 2 parameters
-    * `rand()` returns a floating points number between 0 and 1 (excluded)
+    * `rand()` returns a floating point number between 0 and 1 (excluded)
     * `rand(12)` returns a integer between 0 and 11
     * `rand(-12, 12)` returns a integer between -12 and 11
 * Debugging : the `debug` function may help, it just prints the arguments given values in the console.